ShinRyujin03/CameraAI2/README.md

 ![Ảnh màn hình 2023-11-01 lúc 14.49.21.png](database/image/README.md%20image/API%20input.png)
 #### Sending Image Files
 - When sending image files, ensure they are in one of the supported formats: PNG, JPG, or JPEG.
+You can configure it at `path` in `config.ini`

 #### API Responses
 - The API returns JSON responses containing the requested data or error messages.